rugbyprof/4443-5373-Mobile-Apps/Assignments/04-A04/README.md

 - Place your mongo classes and api code in that folder.
 - This instance of the API should be up and running if I goto http://your.ip.address:8084
 - I should be able to run all of the specified routes from above.
 - You should also provide python `test.py` file, that runs tests on all the routes within your project folder.
+Remember the helper file [HERE](./topicHelp/apiTests.md)